BSQUARE Corporation (BSQR): Skating on Thin Ice? We Know the Answer

 BSQR’s Market Performance

-BSQR stocks went down by -10.35% for the week, with a monthly jump of 141.58% and a quarterly performance of 240.00%, while its annual performance rate touched 267.20%.
-The volatility ratio for the week stands at 19.71% while the volatility levels for the past 30 days are set at 38.46% for BSQUARE Corporation.
-The simple moving average for the period of the last 20 days is -19.60% for BSQR stocks with a simple moving average of 143.96% for the last 200 days.
+BSQR stocks went up by 30.28% for the week, with a monthly drop of -4.78% and a quarterly performance of 361.78%, while its annual performance rate touched 485.36%.
+The volatility ratio for the week stands at 14.13% while the volatility levels for the past 30 days are set at 16.62% for BSQUARE Corporation.
+The simple moving average for the period of the last 20 days is 13.43% for BSQR stocks with a simple moving average of 205.42% for the last 200 days.

-During the last 5 trading sessions, BSQR fell by -10.35%, which changed the moving average for the period of 200-days by +232.61% in comparison to the 20-day moving average, which settled at $5.78.
-In addition, BSQUARE Corporation saw 201.97% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BSQR rose by +30.28%, which changed the moving average for the period of 200-days by +285.81% in comparison to the 20-day moving average, which settled at $5.18.
+In addition, BSQUARE Corporation saw 293.42% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading